apigear-io/apigear-docs/docs/objectapi/intro.md

 ObjectAPI is a specification for defining **stateful, object-oriented APIs**.
 Unlike REST or RPC specifications that model stateless request/response interactions, ObjectAPI models interfaces as objects with observable state.

+## A Shared Language, From Prototype to Production[​](#a-shared-language-from-prototype-to-production "Direct link to A Shared Language, From Prototype to Production")

+ObjectAPI deliberately models the **familiar object pattern** — **properties**, **operations** (methods), and **signals** (events) — so a single definition reads naturally to everyone who touches it.
+That makes it a **common ground** where designers and backend engineers align on one contract, instead of trading documents and assumptions.

+And because the same definition drives simulation, generated stubs, and production SDKs, a single ObjectAPI artifact carries a feature **from rapid prototype to production** — no throwaway spec, no rewrite when you cross into real code.

 ## Why Stateful APIs?[​](#why-stateful-apis "Direct link to Why Stateful APIs?")

-Most API specifications (OpenAPI, gRPC/protobuf) are designed for stateless request/response patterns.
+Most API specifications — OpenAPI, and gRPC/protobuf in their common request/response form — are built around stateless request/response.
 But many real-world systems have inherent state:

 | Domain              | Examples of State                                 |
 | ------------------- | ------------------------------------------------- |